 Best for Bedrooms: IKEA HOPPVALS Room Darkening Cellular Blind

 The energy-saving HOPPVALS blinds from IKEA are ideal for bedrooms.
 With cellular honeycomb construction and a room-darkening design, they're insulating and effective at dimming your sleeping quarters.
-These window coverings come in seven sizes and the option of blue or gray.
+These window coverings come in seven sizes and have the option of blue or gray.

 Best for Bathrooms: Bali Essentials Premium Vinyl Horizontal Blinds

 Made of water-resistant vinyl, Bali Essentials Premium Blinds are ideal for bathrooms and other moisture-prone spaces.
-They have 1-inch horizontal slats for light filtration and privacy, plus a child-safe cordless lift design, and they're easy to install on your own.
+They have 1-inch horizontal slats for light filtration and privacy, plus a cordless lift design, and they're easy to install on your own.

 These blinds come in virtually any length or width in your choice of white, gray, alabaster, or wheat.
 Hidden brackets and a valance-free headrail provide a clean, minimalist look.